jfhasj/opendata-toronto-analysis/README.md

 ## Overview

-This paper analyzes the number of firearm-related shooting occurrences in Toronto, particularly the existence of patterns and trends based on data from 2014-2023.
+This paper analyzes the number of firearm-related shooting occurrences in Toronto using an existing dataset from the Open Data Toronto, which was sourced from Toronto Police Services.
+In particular, this paper analyzes potential patterns and trends of shooting occurrences from 2014-2023.

 ## File Structure